jacquine/ARToolkit.js-with-Three.js/article.md

 According to Wikipedia, AR is an **interactive** experience of a real-world environment where the objects in the real world are enhanced by computer-generated perceptual information, sometimes across multiple senses such as sight, sound, smell, and touch.
 However, most of our interactions of AR applications that are widely used today are from the users and not the application.

-AR is the overlay of virtual computer graphics images on the real world.
+AR is the overlay of virtual computer graphics images or information on the real environment, usually to enrich visual information or enhance visibility to users.
 One of the most difficult parts of developing an AR app is precisely calculating the user's viewpoint in real time so that the virtual images are aligned with the real world.

 ### :memo: The Basics
 In short, it works by tracking "special images" in your video.
 These "special images" are AR markers are nothing more than just images, or visual cues that ARToolKit can use to figure out where they are (in the video) and what direction they are pointing.
 By getting positions and orientations of the AR markers from ARToolKit, we can draw 3D objects on top of the video at the right places.